limansky/limansky_me/posts/2016-05-16-A-little-bit-more-about-git-cherry-pick.md

 ---
-title: Little bit more about git cherry-pick
+title: A little bit more about git cherry-pick
 tags: git
 ---

-In [one of the previous posts](/posts/2015-12-16-Batch-cherry-picking-in-git.html) I told about a way to copy a bunch of commits from one git branch to another one.
+In [one of the previous posts](/posts/2015-12-16-Batch-cherry-picking-in-git.html) I talked about a way to copy a bunch of commits from one git branch to another one.
-Today I did it again, but for the other reason.
+Today had to copy commits again, but for a different reason.

 Several days ago I started a new project in a new repository.
-I made several commits on `master` when I realized what I need to create a pull request to perform a code review.
+I made several commits on my `master` branch when I realized that I needed to create a pull request to perform a code review.
 What I had:

 ```